Approx. Time Difference

 Fax.........
 (506) 2221-8616

 During the two-week field trip you will explore the various ecosystems of Costa Rica.
 Accommodations include camping, field station dorms, and local hotels.

 (Weeks 3–5 and 9–10)

 The Estación Biológica Monteverde (EBM) is located on the edge of a forest preserve.
 From the front porch you can view the Continental Divide in one direction and the Pacific Ocean in the other.
 Its location enables immediate access to the forest, which is used as a local laboratory.

-The station contains classroom space, a library, computer labs, lab space and equipment, reference rooms and materials, a kitchen where the station staff cook your meals, a dining area, a phone cubicle, and living accommodations.
+The station contains classroom space, a library, computer labs, lab space and equipment, reference rooms and materials, a kitchen and dining area, a phone cubicle, and living accommodations.
 Bedrooms are shared (two bunk beds/four students per room).
 Each bedroom has its own attached bath.
 Hot water and electricity are included.